 Practical information: Museum is open daily from 9 AM to 5 PM.
 The restaurant here is very good, so it might be a good stop for lunch.
 Combination tickets are available if you want to visit several houses of the Mauritius Tea Route.

 The second place along Mauritius Tea Route is Bois Cheri Tea Factory.
 Located in the town of Bois Cheri, it is the biggest and oldest tea plantation in Mauritius.
 A visit here takes you through a sensory journey of how the tea leaves are picked to how they’re dried, flavored and packed.
 Irrespective of whether you’re a tea or coffee person, the Bois Cheri Tea Gardens will entice you!

 The guided factory tour is a great way to get acquainted with the whole process of tea production and its importance to Mauritius.
 You can then visit the museum and finish off your tour with a tea tasting.
 The breathtaking panoramic view you get of the South of Mauritius while tasting is unlike any other!

 You’re given a big pot of hot water and boxes of various teas are placed before you.
 Some of them include exotic ingredients like Moringa and Rooibos.
 What made it special for me was that you could try all of the teas on offer, including herbal and green teas, as many times as you like!

 Practical information: The tea factory is open from 9 AM to 5 PM daily, except on Sundays and public holidays.
 The factory tour is very short, but with tea tasting and all, you should probably count 1-2 hours for a visit.
-At the moment, a visit costs about 15 EUR/ adult and 9 EUR/child.
-Bois Cheri is a popular stop on the Mauritian Tea Route and one of the best ways to visit it is with this highly-rated tour.
+Bois Cheri is a popular stop on the Mauritian Tea Route and one of the best ways to visit it is with this amazing and highly-rated tour.